Code-House/karaf-jackson/Readme.md

 Provides
 ---
 Jackson features for running it inside karaf.
+With support for datatypes and dataformats.

 ## Developer introduction